ashis-72/Probability-of-Default-Prediction/README.md

 - ROC-AUC
 - Precision-Recall AUC (PR-AUC)

 Since credit default prediction is an imbalanced classification problem, **PR-AUC** was considered the primary model selection metric.
+Other metrics that were considered - ROC-AUC, recall

 ---